-The ocean on this coast is always freezing cold: something around 30 to 40 degrees, or less in the winter.
-In the summer the ocean almost never gets above 50 degrees.
+The ocean on this coast is always freezing cold: always about 55 degrees or so.
+Sometimes much colder in winter.
+In the summer the ocean rarely gets above 58 degrees.
 So even on the hottest of days in resort hotposts like Newport, Lincoln City, Seaside or Cannon Beach, this is not something you want to do.
 Surfers, of course, have highly insulated wet suits.

 Even in the summer, wave conditions can be somewhat wild.
 This makes just getting into the Pacific Ocean a problem.
 Even with a wet suit you're a little doomed to just bob around fighting the breakers.
 During spring or winter – forget it.
 It doesn't take much for the ocean around here to get a little too chaotic for a human to endure.

 Sandy beaches can be precarious enough for beachcombers with the sneaker wave possibilities in rougher conditions.
 These can pose big dangers to swimmers as well, even in simple nice weather.
 The Oregon coast is also known for its many rocky areas, like Depoe Bay, Pacific City or Yachats.
 These are obviously out of the question to even attempt jumping into, unless your idea of a good time is getting smacked against sharp, jagged rocks.